-But using too much—or piling mulch against the trunk—can do more harm than good.
+Too little mulch won’t do much, while too much—or piling mulch against the trunk—can actually harm the tree.

-The amount of mulch you need depends on the size of the mulch ring and the depth you plan to apply.
+The amount of mulch you need depends on the size of your mulch ring and the depth you plan to apply.

 General Rule for Mulching Around Trees